 The majority of research in the biomedical vibrational spectroscopy field have been based on the spectroscopic analysis of human tissue, with many pilot studies suggesting it is possible to distinguish between healthy and cancerous tissue, as well as benign and malignant tumours [13].
 Various malignancies - such as breast, lung, colon and prostate tissues - have previously been studied which has provided a platform of encouraging results [15]–[19].
 Unfortunately, the technique has yet to make a successful transition into routine clinical practice, despite the abundance of promising publications [20].

 In the past decade there has been further interest in biofluid spectroscopy [21].
 This has been mainly due to the ease of sample collection and handling, and minimal preparation required prior to spectroscopic analysis [22].
 ATR-FTIR spectroscopy is particularly useful for the analysis of biofluids, as only minute volumes (µL) of sample drops are required.
-With the recent advancements of ATR accessories [23] and in complex data analytics [24], high-throughput ATR-FTIR has the potential to deliver a patient’s diagnosis within minutes, using a single blood sample.
+With the recent advances in ATR accessories [23] and complex data analytics [24], high-throughput ATR-FTIR has the potential to deliver a patient’s diagnosis within minutes, using a single blood sample.

 Blood components, such as serum and plasma, are commonly analysed in clinical tests, as they carry information regarding intra- and extra-cellular events.
 More specifically, blood serum is the liquid part of the blood that contains no clotting factors or blood cells [25].
 It exists as the most complex biofluid, containing over 20,000 different proteins, ranging from the larger abundant proteins like serum albumin (50 g L-1) to the smaller protein molecules such as troponin (1 ng L-1) [26].
 Blood serum perfuses the organs throughout the entire human body, hence it gains proteomes from surrounding tissues and cells [27].
 The low molecular weight fraction of serum, known as the peptidome, is thought to contain cancer-specific diagnostic information, making the spectroscopic biosignature of serum ideal for detecting disease states [28].